 Here are some examples of cognitive distortions:

-- Mind reading: assuming one knows what others are thinking (e.g., “my supervisor hated my paper, I can feel it!”).
+• Mind reading: Assuming one knows what others think (e.g., “my supervisor hated my paper, I can feel it!”).

-- Fortune telling (also called Jumping to conclusions): assuming one knows what will happen in the future (e.g., “I won’t be able to love again”).
+• Fortune telling (also called Jumping to conclusions): Assuming one knows what will happen in the future (e.g., “I will never get a good position”).

-- Catastrophizing: imagining that the worse has happened or will happen (e.g., “my husband is late; he probably had a car accident”).
+• Catastrophizing: Imagining that the worst has happened or will happen (e.g., “My husband is late; he probably had a car accident”).

-- Personalization: taking things personally even when they are not related or caused by you (e.g., “We came late to the party and ruined the mood.
-If I only I had told my husband to leave earlier!”).
+• Personalization: Taking things personally even when they are not related or caused by you (e.g., “We came late to the party and ruined the mood.
+If I only I had told my boyfriend to leave earlier!”).

-Once unhelpful thoughts have been identified, the cognitive restructuring method consists in questioning them.
+After identifying unhelpful thoughts, the cognitive restructuring method involves questioning them.
 Are you 100% sure that this thought is true?
 Can you find one reason why this may not be true?
 What could it be?
 How would someone else see your situation?
 Once you’ve answered these questions, talk back to your thoughts in a rational way.
 For example: “My supervisor never said that she hated my dissertation.
 Some of the comments she made were even positive.
 I’ve put a lot of effort into this dissertation and I can be proud of it”.
 The cognitive restructuring method is powerful.
 Not only does it help to change one’s unhelpful thoughts and the emotions they trigger, but it also helps to see things in a broader and more accurate way.

 If you are struggling with these kinds of thoughts and fear of failure and if you want to do something about it, I recommend that you read David Burns’ book “Feeling Good”.
 This book is a reference in the field of cognitive restructuring; it is easy to read and full of simple exercises to work with your own thoughts.
 It’s helped thousands of people overcome their fears and insecurities.
 It’s helped me so much!
 Maybe, can it also help you.